SharePoint/sp-dev-docs/docs/general-development/keyword-query-language-kql-syntax-reference.md

 > `title:page` return matches with the exact term *page* while `title:(page)` also return matches for the term *pages*.

+### Filter on items where a property is empty or contains a value
+_**Applies to:** Office 365 | SharePoint Online_

+For managed properties in the search schema which are set to be [Queryable](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Administration.ManagedProperty.Queryable.aspx) you can use the wildcard operator (*) as the property expression to filter on items which either have a value or does not have a value.

+Syntax to return items where a property has a value:

+`<Property Name>:*`

+Syntax to return items where a property does not have a value:

+`NOT <Property Name>:*`

+The following example will return sites which are associated to a hub site, excluding the hub sites themselves:

+`(DepartmentId:* OR RelatedHubSites:*) AND contentclass:sts_site NOT IsHubSite:true`

 ## KQL operators for complex queries
 <a name="kql_operators"> </a>

 KQL syntax includes several operators that you can use to construct complex queries.

 ### Boolean operators